runtimeverification/haskell-backend/design-decisions/2019-03-20-Ensures-for-Axioms.md

 We should have a flag `--rewrite-axiom-check` with three possible values:
 `None`, `BestEffort` and `Strict`.
-We should check the `⌈left⌉ ∧ requires ∧ ¬ensures` expression from the section below like this:
+We should check the `⌈left⌉ ∧ requires ∧ ¬ (∃ Z . ensures)` expression from the section below like this:

 1. `None`: no checks.
 1. `BestEffort`: check whether it is `⊥`, or the SMT gives up on checking it,